umair3/dress/cd_contents/Code/ReadMe.txt

 Steps to follow
 ----------------------

 1- Run Mapper to create Mappings.
+You must set the base URL in mapper\application\config\config.php to get a valid API URL.

 2- Make sure that mappings run successfully and stored in ws_properties directory.

 3- Check the URL of the web-service in browser returned by the mapper at the last step.
 It must work, else repeat steps 1, 2, 3.

+4- To run request, you must import the URL registry to the database from \requester\sql\address_list.sql

-4- Run the request and add the URL to the provider list by making an agreement.
+5- Run the requester.
+Add the URL to the provider list by making an agreement.

-5- You are up and running.
+6- You are up and running.
 Exchange document now using the requester GUI.

 Thank you